 We once collaborated with a client to build a language-learning assistant.
 The concept was to record conversations in a foreign language and, upon returning home, have the assistant identify errors and suggest corrections.
 This required robust speech-to-text and text-processing capabilities.

-While text processing posed minimal challenges, implementing a cost-effective and scalable speech-to-text solution was more complex: the rapidly evolving landscape of speech-to-text services, with new alternatives continually emerging, necessitated a comprehensive analysis of various service providers.
 We evaluated factors such as system load, including the estimated number of users per hour and daily activity fluctuations; geographic distribution of users, and service costs, comparing pricing models of different providers, including the cost per batch of requests or individual transactions.

-Cloud infrastructure vs. On-premises infrastructure
+Cloud infrastructure vs. on-premises infrastructure

 Deciding whether to host an application in the cloud or on local servers significantly impacts both costs and flexibility.
 Cloud services offer scalability and reduce initial infrastructure expenses but can lead to ongoing costs for resource usage.